moovatom/moovatom-api-ruby-library/README.md

 end
 ```

 A details request will POST the __uuid__, __username__ and __userkey__ instance variables from your MoovEngine object using the `send_request()` method.
 If successful `@response` will contain either a JSON or XML formatted object (depending on the value of `@format`) ready to be queried and used.
 The example above shows how you can pass a hash, a block or both to the method.
-The remaining four action methods all accept the same style of argument passing.
+The remaining five action methods all accept the same style of argument passing.

 *Successful get_details() JSON Response:*